bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. What problem does the context API help solve?
+1a.
+What problem does the context API help solve?

+1. Context API is an alternative to redux, which can make state management simpler for smaller scale projects.

-2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+2b.
+In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+1. Actions - information that gets passed to the applications store.
+2. Reducers - Purpose is to change the state according to the information received from the action.
+3. Store - the place in the application where the actions and reducers are brought together and state is stored.

+Redux store is known as 'single source of truth' because that is where the applications global state is stored.

-3. What is the difference between Application state and Component state?
+3c.
+What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+1. Application state is all the state for the application where as Component state is the state for only that individual component.

+2. Larger more complex projects coulc benefit more from the use of Application state, where as smaller less complex project would be better suited with by using Component state.

-4. Describe `redux-thunk`, what does it allow us to do?
+4d.
+Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+1. Redux Thunk is what is known as Middleware.
+It allows one to do such things as delay the dispatch of and action.

-5. What is your favorite state management system you've learned and this sprint?
+5e.
+What is your favorite state management system you've learned and this sprint?
 Please explain why!

+1. Redux!
+Even though it takes time to set up it I find it to be more comprehesive.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] `fork & clone` this repository.
+- [x] `fork & clone` this repository.
-- [ ] `cd` into the forked copy of this repository.
+- [x] `cd` into the forked copy of this repository.
-- [ ] **RUN** `npm install` to retrieve all `server-side` the dependencies.
+- [x] **RUN** `npm install` to retrieve all `server-side` the dependencies.
-- [ ] **RUN** `npm start` to get your API up and running on `http://localhost:3333`.
+- [x] **RUN** `npm start` to get your API up and running on `http://localhost:3333`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
-- [ ] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
+- [x] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
 You should see an array with one smurf in it returned to you.
 This is an array that your **API** will be using to store our Smurf Data.
-- [ ] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
+- [x] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
-- [ ] **Open** `src/index.js` to make sure that your app is ready to roll with the proper middleware.
+- [x] **Open** `src/index.js` to make sure that your app is ready to roll with the proper middleware.
-- [ ] **cd** into `smurfs` and run `npm install` to retrieve the client side dependencies.
+- [x] **cd** into `smurfs` and run `npm install` to retrieve the client side dependencies.
-- [ ] **RUN** `npm start` to fire up your React application.
+- [x] **RUN** `npm start` to fire up your React application.
 There ought to be a pretty little message awaiting you welcoming you to the app. `Follow` the prompting.

 **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
 This file contains an **API** that you are going to be interfacing with.
 Below is documentation on how to interact with the **API**.